miriamtocino/share-is-evolve/README.md

 Cloning the repository
 =======

 It might be possible that the next version of the site comes in some months, years, decades? from now.
 I might not even have the same laptop.
-If this is the case, go and clone the repository by openning the terminal, going to the projects folder and pasting the code below.
+If this is the case, go and clone the repository by openning the terminal, going to the projects folder and pasting the code below:

 ```bash
 git clone git@github.com:miriamtocino/share-is-evolve.git share-is-evolve